Drumlohan Souterrain and Ogham Stones

 Drumlohan souterrain and ogham stones, known locally as the Ogham Cave, is a souterrain with ogham stones forming a National Monument located in County Waterford, Ireland.

 Location

 Drumlohan souterrain and ogham stones are located in farmland 4 km (2½ mi) east of Lemybrien.

 History

-The ogham stones were carved between 400 and 700 AD.
+The ten ogham stones were carved between 400 and 700 AD.

 The souterrain is believed to have been constructed around the 9th century AD and is aligned WSW, facing the setting sun.
 Souterrains were storage sites and places of refuge.

 In July/August 1867 a local farmer rediscovered the souterrain and ogham stones.
 In 1936 part of the souterrain was dismantled and some of the ogham stones re-erected above ground.

 Description

 Souterrain

 This souterrain gallery is about 4.9 m (16 ft) long and 1.3 m (4 ft) wide, with a roof height of up to 1.2 m (4 ft).
 It is constructed of orthostats roofed with lintels, and ten ogham stones were used as lintels and sidestones (some of them being installed upside-down).
 One of the roofstones bears cup marks.